 Once you know about the physical activities that interest your child, you can look for ways for your child to do these activities in your community.

-Sometimes schools, local sports clubs, fitness centres or community groups might already offer accessible or modified options for children with disability.
+Sometimes schools, local sports clubs, fitness centres or community groups might already offer all abilities programs or accessible or modified options for children with disability.
 And sometimes you might need to work with these organisations on modifying activities to make them accessible for your child.

 Your first step is to make a list of centres or services that organise physical activities that interest your child.
 Then you can contact and/or visit these services to talk with staff or volunteers about what’s needed for your child to participate.